Reduce costs and downtime by improving your workshop efficiency

 When it comes to scheduling, it’s important to take a range of factors into account for individual assets, such as:

 Usage trends and forecasts

 You should ensure that these factors are assessed on a regular basis, as this will help you identify any new trends or issues as soon as they occur.
 The need for effective scheduling also applies to staff utilization, which brings us to our next point….

-People are probably the most expensive resource used by your shop, so it’s incredibly important to make sure they are managed effectively on all levels.
+People are probably the most expensive resource used by your shop, so it’s incredibly important for workshop managers to make sure their technicians are managed effectively on all levels.
 Of course, staff planning doesn’t just mean making sure that the standard staff is effective – it also means having procedures in place for sick days, holidays and other absences to minimize disruption

 You should also take steps to understand your team’s availability and training levels and be able to plan well ahead by cross-referencing staffing against forecast requirements.
 Look carefully at your fleet’s maintenance needs too when planning staff schedules.
 It could be that your fleet’s maintenance needs are seasonal, or they are affected by recalls and campaigns, so take steps to increase your knowledge of such trends.
 Such insights can be greatly useful to support decisions on staff scheduling.

 Over time, you can become better not only at planning your shop schedule on a weekly or monthly basis but also longer term.

 An accurate job always starts with an accurate repair order.
 Your technicians will perform more efficiently if they know exactly what they should be doing to which vehicle and when.
 Industry standard repair times can also be utilized to support job creation and implementation.